 Launch 1Password and follow the prompts to create a master password (see image).

-With any 1Password membership,1Password X can be used instead of 1Password 7 and the browser extension.
+With any 1Password membership, 1Password X can be used instead of 1Password 7 and the browser extension.
 1Password X is the full 1Password experience that occurs entirely in the browser.
-Available for Chrome, Firefox, Opera and Vivaldi browsers — not Safari.
+Available for Chrome, Firefox and Opera browsers — not Safari.

 After 1Password has been installed, the Safari browser extension will appear in the toolbar.
 The following browser extensions will need to be downloaded and installed separately:

 - Chrome (see image)

 - Safari (1Password 4 to 6.
 1Password 7 already includes the Safari browser extension.)